irzykdawid/TTGO-T-Call-1.3-SOS-Button/README.md

 At <b>Send_AT("ATD+48XXXXXXXXX;");</b>, enter your phone number.
 <br><br>
 +48 is the area code for Poland<br>
-Please change it to the code for your country.
+Please change it to the code for your country.<br>
+TTGO T-Call 1.3 calls each number twice.
 <br><br>
 <b>The code is for the Arduino IDE</b>
 <br>